ArnabSaha22/namaste-react/README.md

  *       reducer : {
  *                   <Name> : <Slice Name>
  *                  }
- */
+ *
+ *   To check if the redux is working fine on our app properly or not check the "Chrome Redux Dev Tools extension" */

 11. Using useSelector if we subscribe to the entire store then everytime my store changes it will re-render the component, which is a very bad performance issue.
 Instead we subscribe to the "items in that particular slice of the store" for best performance.
+To dispatch an action we use useDispatch hook that comes from "react-redux".
-12. Read about => Redux documentation, thunks, middleware
+12. Read about => Redux documentation, thunks, middleware, early return coding pattern, axios.

 #####  ############# ####################### ################################# ##############################################